 Breast cancer is a malignant growth that starts in the glandular tissue of your breast.
-It affects about 13,000 women every year in Australia.

 It is not known why most breast cancers develop.
 Only 1 in 20 breast cancers happen because it runs in the family.
 Early treatment improves the chance of you being free of early breast cancer.